AugustoMarcelo/mcuapi/README.md

 ## 📑 About the project <a name="about-the-project"></a>

 A RESTFul API for MCU (Marvel Cinematic Universe)!
 Movies and TV Shows.
 Characters coming soon!
 See [the new documentation](https://mcuapi.herokuapp.com/docs)!
+If you have any suggestion, please open an issue!
 ___

 ## ➡ Endpoints <a name="endpoint"></a>